Lucinbell/DataScienceCoursera/CodeBook.md

 B. Variables:
 Variable 1 and 2 are "subject" and "activity" respectively, which indicates the volunteer from whom the data is recorded, and the activity they performed.
+The "subject" variable contains integer between 1 and 30, each associated with a volunteer performing the activities.
+The "activity" variable indicates the activity performed by the subject, which are "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", AND "WALKING_UPSTAIRS".

 Variable 3~68 are means and standard deviation of the following features data: tBodyAcc-XYZ